Leg neuropathy in dogs and cats: causes, signs and treatment

 • Twitching

-• Vocalisation – pain sounds like yelping or yowling when you touch their leg, back or neck
+• Vocalisation (pain sounds like yelping or yowling when you touch their leg, back, or neck)

-All of these can be signs of other types of injuries – broken bones, wounds and muscle damage – or they might be in conjunction with these injuries if your pet's suffered something like a road traffic accident or a fall.
+All of these can be signs of other types of injuries — broken bones, wounds, and muscle damage — or they might be in conjunction with these injuries if your pet's suffered something like a road traffic accident or a fall.

 Visit your vet as soon as you see any problem with your cat or dog's limbs.
 They'll be able to work on a full diagnosis to find out if it's nerve damage or something else.

-What causes leg nerve damage?
+What causes leg nerve damage in dogs and cats?

-Dr Muncaster says that vets often see leg nerve damage as a result of a traumatic incidents such as road traffic accidents.
-It's rarer and also much harder to diagnose when there's spinal disease or a mass is disrupting a nerve.
+Dr Muncaster says that vets often see leg nerve damage as a result of a traumatic incident such as road traffic accidents.

 Diagnosing nerve damage in dogs or cats